iumery/mti_takeda_project/README.md

 Includes reference papers relevant to the project and model justification.

+### Paper Style / Folder

+Includes the final paper-style report of the project, containing all key results.

 ## License

 This repository is licensed under the MIT License.
 By contributing to this repository, you agree to license your contributions under the same terms.